robmclaughliniv/robmclaughl.in/cursor-memory-bank/progress.md

 *   Baseline UI tests are not yet implemented.
 *   Content may require ongoing refinement based on feedback or evolving requirements.
+*   CloudFront Function `append-index-html` is managed manually outside of Terraform.

 ## Content Security Policy Resolution (April 5, 2025)